juliehutchinson001/javascript_practice/API/asana_take_home_Julie_Hutchinson/readme.md

 # Asana's API Take Home Assessment

->* This take home consist in building a new feature for Asana's users that allows them to hide, delete, update, create and show all tasks they have in their personal accounts from Asana.
+>* This is a new feature for Asana's users that allows them to hide, delete, update, create and show all tasks they have in their personal accounts from Asana.
->* It was built in Vanilla Javascript and Sass.
+>* It was built with Javascript and Sass.

 <br />
 <br />